 Board of Forestry and Fire Protection

-FOREST RESILIENCE EXEMPTION AND OAK WOODLAND EXEMPTION AMENDMENTS (AB 2276)
+FOREST RESILIENCE EXEMPTION AND OAK WOODLAND EXEMPTION AMENDMENTS

 Title 14 of the California Code of Regulations

 Division 1.5, Chapter 4,

 Subchapter 7

 § 1038.
 Exemption.

 Timber Operations conducted pursuant to this section are exempt from the Plan preparation and submission requirements (PRC § 4581) and from the completion report and Stocking report requirements (PRC §§ 4585 and 4587) of the FPA.
 Timber Operations conducted under any notice of exemption described herein shall be limited to one (1) year from the date of receipt by the Director, and shall comply with all operational provisions of the FPA and District Forest Practices Rules applicable to “Timber Harvest Plan”, “THP”, and “Plan” definitions per 14 CCR § 895.1.
 In-lieu practices within WLPZs as specified under Article 6 of these Rules, exceptions to the Rules, and alternative practices are not allowed.
 The following types of Timber Operations are exempt: